Edgeplain: Subsequent residents

 Oklahoma businessman Joseph Abraham bought the furnished house in 1922 as a summer home for him and his wife Fannie for $30,000.
 Between 1926 and 1927 the Phi Delta Theta fraternity inhabited the house.

 Abraham died and Fannie sold the house to John Shaver in 1929.
 He was owner of a department store chain from Minnesota to Washington and Oregon and sold his interests in 1927 to J. C. Penney Company.
-John worked until 1943; his wife Charlotte was a gardener and studied painting.
+John worked until 1943.
+His wife Charlotte was a gardener and studied painting.
 Both Shavers died in 1960.
-Their daughters sold the home to Colorado College in 1962.
+Their daughters sold the house to Colorado College in 1962.

 Colorado College

 Colorado College bought the house and used it as a men's dormitory.
 Later it became coed.
-The dorm lies on the western part of the campus and is home to about 20 students housed rooms for 1, 2 or 3 people.
+The dorm lies on the western part of the campus and is home to about 20 students housed in rooms for 1, 2 or 3 people.
 It combines living, kitchen and recreational space.